I’ve been chasing Feinman since I was twenty-one. By that, I mean, beyond the man himself, the ideal of true love and all its promise.

 By contrast, I was uplifted by Feinman’s care with another person’s heart and his honesty with me.
 Was there no end to the surprises from this guy?

 “I’m gonna see her tomorrow.
-I’m gonna ask her out for a beer after our shift and tell her then,” Jake said definitively.
+I’m gonna ask her to go for a beer after our shift and tell her then,” Jake said definitively.

 A man of his word, that is exactly what he did.
 I knew that because two days later, Rachel, the rejected lover, came in to The International to check me out.
 Pauletta alerted me to a group of college students entering through the vestibule.